foldedtoad/dwm3000/README.md

 **WARNING:** There are issues with the early "engineering versions" of the nRF52840.
 The chips are identified with QIAAAA marking on their top.
 Apparently the SPI3 bus was not fully support with these early engineering releases.
 For the PCA10056, the devicetree definition for `spi3` bus is equated with the `arduino_spi` bus.
 Therefore, it is suggested to avoid using these particular PCA10056 boards.
 Production releases of the PCA10056 should work without issues.

+**WARNING:** The PCA10056 board has a conflict between uart1 and the arduino-spi devicetree definitions.
+This is fixed by `nrf52840dk_nrf52840.overlay`, which disables uart1's definitions, thereby allowing the arduino shield to acquire controll over the D1 and D0 lines.
+These lines are used to configure DWM3000's SPI Polarity and Phase options.

 **NOTE:** Because the PCA100xx board incorporates a Segger JLink debugger (on-board), it is highly recommended to install the Segger JLink package on your development system: it's free, and provides support for gdb, pyocd, and Ozone (Segger's debugger).

 **NOTE:** The PCA100xx boards incorporate JLink software includes RTT-console support, which is used as a logging console.
 This eliminates the need to configure and run a seperated UART-based console when developing firmware.
 An easy-to-use shell command (rtt.sh, see below) included, can be use to display console output.